brandonwestcott/li3_mongo_embedded/README.md

 ## Some Notes
 1. Beta Beta Beta - Currently, this plugin is being used heavily in a read MongoDB environment.
 However, writes will likely majorly screw up your db.
 Use with caution.
+2. Need to move the relations on to the $_relationships array on Entity

 ## Plans for the future
 Hopefully this plugin has a short future.
 This was a quick solution that allowed us not to hack core li3.
 I hope to move this work into a fork of the core and contribute there.